 Image Optimization for Minimal File Size

-Your website’s performance is dependent on several factors ranging from the specific web host you choose to the image file sizes you use.
+Your website’s performance is dependent on several factors ranging from the specific web host you choose, over following website accessibility guidelines, to the image file sizes you use.

 Formatting them for proper size, however, can reduce quality due to the modifications you make.
 The good news is that you can maintain optimal image quality and get the right size with a few techniques and tricks.